ZainRizvi/ZainRizvi.github.io/_posts/2019-08-09-a-more-beautiful-question-summary.md

 - book reviews

 ---
-> These are notes on the key lessons I discovered while reading Warren Berger's [A More Beautiful Question](https://www.amazon.com/More-Beautiful-Question-Inquiry-Breakthrough/dp/1632861054/).
+> These are the key lessons I discovered while reading Warren Berger's [A More Beautiful Question](https://www.amazon.com/More-Beautiful-Question-Inquiry-Breakthrough/dp/1632861054/).
 Most material is directly from the book with a few of my own ideas interspersed

 ![](/media/2019-08-10-book question details-2.jpg)